cisagov/LME/docs/markdown/reference/troubleshooting.md

 #add a -f if needed
 elasticsearch-reset-password -v -u elastic -i --url https://localhost:9200
 ```
 If the elasticsearch-reset-password is not available in your version of elasticsearch, you may be able to try recreating the container with a newer version of LME and running the same above steps.
-We have not tested this last suggestion, so attempting this last step won't be supported, but is worth a try if none of the above works.
+We have not tested this last suggestion, so attempting this last step won't be supported, but it is worth a try if none of the above works.

 ### Elasticsearch fails to boot on Linux server
 Sometimes environmental differences can make the installation process get screwed up [ISSUE](https://github.com/cisagov/LME/issues/21).
 If you have the luxury, you could perform a full reinstall: